-There is a real danger that the art and knowledge of what makes an outstanding pub will be lost.
+There is a real danger that the art and knowledge of what makes an outstanding pub will be lost, or driven to obscurity.
 Every time someone decides a pub needs redecorating it is under threat.
 All it takes is one very foolish man or woman to destroy a century of character.

 However, it is not all negative.
 The surviving traditional English pubs prosper not just because of their antiquity but because of their inherent quality.
 There are so many varieties, niches within niches too that it can be hoped that these are all captured for posterity and maintained, or even revived.